SatSargsyan/SolarSystem/README.md

 # Solar System

-###Declaration of an indexer is to some extent similar to a property.
+### Declaration of an indexer is to some extent similar to a property.
 The difference is that indexer accessors require an index.
-####Like a property, you use get and set accessors for defining an indexer.
+#### Like a property, you use get and set accessors for defining an indexer.
 However, where properties return or set a specific data member, indexers return or set a particular value from the object instance.
-####Indexers are defined with the<b> this</b> keyword.
+#### ndexers are defined with the<b> this</b> keyword.
-####For example:
+#### For example:
 ```C#
 class Clients {
   private string[] names = new string[10];